Bordeaux Cathedral: Bells

-The cathedral has 4 bells located in one of the south towers featuring 2 levels.
+The cathedral has 4 bells located in the Pey-Berland Tower.
 The lower level has two large bells, Marie and the bourdon Ferdinand-André II.
 Both are cast by the Bollée foundry in Le Mans and currently hung dead, however they toll rather than swing.
 The “II” of Ferdinand-André II is significant because it replaced a short-lived 11-ton predecessor which was cracked upon delivery and had to be melted down.
 The upper level has 2 smaller bells, Marguerite and Clémence, These two bells currently operate and chime to mark services, masses, weddings and funerals at Saint-André.
 Since 1925, electric motors have been used and they are controlled from inside the cathedral itself.

 Stained glass windows

 Only a few pieces of medieval glass still remain in the cathedral windows, integrated into the rose window of the north transept.
 The rest of the windows date to the 19th century.
 They were installed by glassmaker Joseph Villiet beginning in 1852, and by his successor, Henry Feur.
 Their windows fill the walls of the chapels and the high windows of the choir.